jm-observer/cozy-lapce/docs/USAGE.md

 To copy text from the terminal:

 1. **Select** the content you want to copy directly in the terminal;
-2. Then **right-click** to automatically copy the selected content to the clipboard.
+2. Then, **right-click on the selected content** to automatically copy it to the clipboard, and a confirmation message will appear in the status bar.

+> ⚠️ Note: You must right-click within the selected content.
-> ⚠️ Note: The current terminal output experience is not very polished.
+> The current terminal output experience is not very polished.
 > We plan to improve its usability in future versions.

 ## Inspect Syntax Type for Theme Customization